 The singular focus on helping sales and marketing teams work better, instead of being distracted by other opportunities.
-This leads to more powerful and robust conversation customization and product innovation like revenue optimization and data collection.
+This leads to more powerful and robust conversation customization and product innovation.

 Saleswhale's pedigreed technical product and engineering team hailing from the prestigious Y Combinator.
 That's the startup accelerator program that produced companies such as Dropbox, AirBnB, and Stripe.

 Exceed.ai Review: Another Conversica alternative that takes a cost-effective, suite-approach to the conversational AI space